U.S. Stocks Rise as Nafta Talks Proceed

 -- Turkish lira drops after central bank action

-Gains in technology stocks lifted the S&P 500 Wednesday, putting the index on track for a fourth straight record as investors monitored the latest trade developments.
+Gains in technology shares lifted U.S. stocks Wednesday, putting major indexes on track for a fourth straight session of gains as investors monitored the latest trade developments.

-The S&P 500 added 0.3%, while the tech-heavy Nasdaq Composite climbed 0.6% and was also on pace for a fresh all-time high.
-The Dow Jones Industrial Average was recently up 15 points, or less than 0.1%, at 26078.
+The S&P 500 added 0.6%, while the tech-heavy Nasdaq Composite climbed 0.9%.
+Both indexes were on pace for all-time highs.
+The Dow Jones Industrial Average erased early losses and was recently up 88 points, or 0.3%, at 26152.

 Still, after markets rejoiced Monday following news of the agreement with Mexico, investors are waiting to see if other compromises will follow.
 Some remain skeptical that the U.S. and China can reach a timely deal, after months of escalating rhetoric between the world's largest economies.